 The Engineering and Management: Food Innovation programme creates an interdisciplinary interface between the two specialist areas of business and food technology.
 To be competitive as a company, new product ideas, their implementation on an industrial scale and successful marketing all play a very important role.
 It is precisely the connection between the two disciplines, food technology and business, that is a key requirement of many positions for next-generation managers and leaders in the food industry.

 We support you.

 To make the transition to higher education easier, we recommend that prospective students take our preliminary courses in mathematics and chemistry, which are available two weeks before the start of the programme.
-More information and the exact dates are available here.

 We offer subject-specific support in the form of tutorials for many modules in the first two semesters.
 Our student mentors are also available to answer all your questions regarding your studies.